Design-Build in Practice: Integrated Project Delivery Across Hospitality, Retail, and Adaptive Reuse

 Together, these projects demonstrate how integrated delivery strategies can support historic preservation, complex interiors, and high-end hospitality environments while maintaining efficiency, quality, and strong collaboration across the project team.

-Barbara Shands, Project Executive and Director of Design
+Barbara Shands, Project Executive and Director of Design at Singular Builders

 Barbara has over 25 years of experience as an architect working on institutional and commercial projects as well as highly detailed contemporary residences.
 Before joining Singular Builders, she held leadership roles as Founder and Principal of her own practice and Project Architect at a large San Francisco firm.
 Her passion for design and sustainability informs her approach to leading and overseeing projects from concept through construction.
 She sees every project as a puzzle and enjoys collaborating with cross-disciplinary teams to reach the intended goals and find innovative solutions.

-Mike Tzortzis, President
+Mike Tzortzis, President at Singular Builders

 Whether it’s a building, neighborhood or city, Mike likes to restore places to new beauty that will stand the test of time.
 He specializes in adaptive reuse and infrastructure projects, but is interested in anything wonderfully complex.
 Mike has almost 30 years of experience in the construction industry working on educational, commercial, and residential projects.
 With a degree in civil engineering, he started his career with a geotechnical engineering in Zurich, Switzerland.

-5:30PM Doors Open to attendees
+5:30PM Doors Open and Reception

-6:00PM Presentation Begins
+6:30PM Presentation Begins

-7:00PM Presentation Ends
+7:30PM Presentation Ends

 2 approved LU's